A guide to the junior ISA (JISA) annual allowance

 It is important to be aware of the JISA annual allowance as you could be fined by HMRC if you go over it.
 Therefore, you need to keep an eye on who is paying money in.

 Although you have to have parental responsibility to open a JISA for a child, anyone can pay into it.
-So, this is especially relevant around birthdays, Christmas and graduations.
+This is especially relevant around birthdays, Christmas and graduations.

 If you’re wanting to pay into a JISA for someone else’s child, make sure you check with their parent or guardian first so you don’t accidentally max-out their allowance.